SlimeVR/SlimeVR-Docs-Site/src/mocap/Mocap-index.md

 # Motion Capture (Mocap)

-This section covers SlimeVR's motion capture output protocols.
+This section covers SlimeVR's motion capture functionality.

 ## What You'll Find in this Section